matteoserva/GraphLLM/README.md

 A graph based framework to process data through a LLM or multiple LLMs.

-Several examples are available, including a agent capable of answering questions like
+Several examples are available, including an agent capable of answering questions like

 * `"give me a summary of the article on the home page of hacker news that is most likely related to language models."`